It is a type of medicine called an antispasmodic. It works by relaxing the muscle in the walls of the intestines.

 - You have difficulty or pain when urinating.

-The safety of mebeverine for use in pregnancy has not been fully established and for this reason it is generally not recommended for pregnant women.
+The safety of mebeverine for use in pregnancy has not been fully established, so it is generally not recommended for pregnant women.

 If the patient becomes pregnant while taking mebeverine, she should stop taking it and consult a doctor.

-It is not known if the drug transfers into breast milk, but manufacturers recommend that it be avoided while breastfeeding.
+It is unknown if the drug transfers into breast milk, but manufacturers recommend that it be avoided while breastfeeding.

 This depends on the form of mebeverine the patient is taking: